Give your views on the draft sustainability and transformation plans for Northumberland, Tyne, Wear and North Durham

 No partner organisation has formally ‘signed off’ the draft plan because there is no requirement to do so.
-This is now the start of an engagement process which will continue over the next several months.
+An engagement process will continue over the next several months.

 Any future potential NHS service reconfigurations would still require their own case for change and formal consultation process in their local area in line with NHS statutory duties to engage and consult and other NHS policy guidance.